mozman/ezdxf/docs/source/concepts/units.rst

 5   Fractional
 === ===============

+See also enumeration :class:`ezdxf.enums.LengthUnits`

 $AUNITS
 -------

-The header variable $AUNITS defines how CAD applications show angular values in the GUI and has no meaning for `ezdxf`, DXF angles are always degrees in counter-clockwise orientation, unless stated explicit otherwise:
+The header variable $AUNITS defines how CAD applications display angular values in the GUI and has no meaning for `ezdxf`, DXF angles are always stored as degrees in counter-clockwise orientation, unless stated explicit otherwise:

-.. versionchanged:: 0.17.2

-    added an enumeration :class:`ezdxf.enums.AngularUnits`

 .. code-block:: python